tarynsauer/tictactoe_game/README.md

 # Tic-tac-toe game with AI option

 This tic-tac-toe game allows for comptuer vs. computer, human vs. computer, and human vs. human matchups.
 The computer is unbeatable, and all computer vs. computer matchups result in a tie.
-You can play the game in any Web browser.
+You can play the game in a web browser.

-##### Table of Contents
+##### Contents
 [Getting started](#getting-started)
 [Playing the game](#playing-the-game)
 [AI algorithm](#ai-algorithm)